davidlday/bookworm-blog/_posts/2015-02-06-know-your-markets-pt3.md

 ## Add More Magazines

-I'll also keep an eye out for more magazines to index and analyze.
+I'll keep an eye out for more magazines to index and analyze.
 I'm open to suggestions, but they have to have a significant number of stories available publicly on their website.
 I'm focused on SF/F/H right now, but might consider expanding into other genres.
 Scraping stories was probably the most time consuming part of this process, so I won't make any promises on how quickly I'll add stuff, but I will keep at it.

 ## <a name="analyzer"></a>Analyzer